Exam and Vaccination Recommendations for Dogs

 For Middle age and Older Dogs: Exam and Vaccine Recommendations

 As dogs get older, they may not need to be vaccinated as often, but they certainly need to be examined at least once a year.
-The new standard for ideal veterinary care is every 6 months.
+And the new standard for ideal veterinary care is twice yearly.

-Starting at about 7 years of age for most breeds, we routinely detect the following problems on yearly examinations:
+Starting at about 7 years of age for most breeds, we routinely detect the following problems on yearly or midyear examinations:

 Cataracts and many other eye problems